 The general method of manufacturing printed circuit boards involves a method where copper foil is coated with photo-resist, intended to be partially removed later.

 In the developing-process, the light-sensitive resist is exposed to light in order to create a design pattern.
-Then the resist outside of the pattern is removed and unneeded copper etched out.
+The resist outside of the pattern then is removed and the unwanted copper etched out.

 Sample of poorly joined details , figure A. There is no need to leave strips like ones shown in red frame.
 Same place corrected is shown on figure B.

 6) Why do the single boards or panels have to have rounded corners?

 To maintain maximum safe transportation and storing all boards are packed airtight in the anti-static bubble wrap.
 The corners are rounded to avoid sharp points pricking the bubble wrap when parcel is handled.